SequentMicrosystems/lkit-rpi/update/README.md

 ### Download the lkit repository to your Raspberry Pi

-Open a command promt and type the following command
+Open a command prompt and type the following command:
 ```bash
 ~$ git clone https://github.com/SequentMicrosystems/lkit-rpi.git
 ```